 Dual Feeding Arm

 With the introduction of the revolutionary Crono9, Moba has raised the bar even further.
-The new loader is equipped with a new feature—the dual feeding arm—that increases the capacity (to 225,000 eggs per hour.
+The new loader is equipped with a new feature—the dual feeding arm—that increases the capacity to 225,000 eggs per hour.
 The Crono9 is now even able to match the capacity of the Synchro626, the largest egg breaker/separator in the world.
 Additional advantages the Crono9 has to offer:

 Compact stainless steel design for improved hygiene and robustness